mrkwnzl/cyphersystem-compendium/README.md

 We try to follow the naming conventions of the Cypher System books.

-- **Names:** Only the first word is capitalized.
-Examples: “Dart thrower,” “Light armor.”
+- **Names:** Only the first word is capitalized, unless it’s a proper name.
+Examples: “Dart thrower,” “Light armor,” “Colt Python.”

-- **Ranges:** Ranges of attacks are not capitalized, the word “range” is included in the abstract ranges, but in concrete ranges.
-Examples: “long range,” “50 m.”
+- **Ranges:** Ranges of attacks are not capitalized, the word “range” is included in all ranges.
+Examples: “long range,” “50 m range.”

 - **Notes:** Notes are not capitalized, unless following a full stop.
-Usually, separate several notes by a comma.
+Usually, notes are separated by a comma.

 ## Fan Use Policy